Gavintime/Gambit/README.md

 # Gambit
-A terminal based chess game.
+A terminal based chess game under the MIT License.